Hithaishikn123/Hithaishiknbpc/README.md

 }

-//wacp to print the power of a number without using math.h
+//8 wacp to print the power of a number without using math.h

 #include <stdio.h>